How To Get The Most Milk With Spectra S2 Pump?

 13. Clean all the pump parts thoroughly after each use.
 Wash them with warm, soapy water and rinse well.
 Allow them to air dry, or use a clean towel to pat them dry before storing them.

-Remember, every woman’s body is different, and finding the settings and techniques that work best for you may take some time.
+Remember, every woman’s body is different, and finding the best settings and techniques for you may take some time.
 Be patient and consistent, and if you have any concerns or difficulties, don’t hesitate to seek advice from a lactation consultant or healthcare provider.

 Are there any tips or strategies for maintaining milk supply when using the Spectra S2 regularly